Blogs > Lifestyle > Best & Worst Head Shapes for Bald Guys

 bald man with round head shape

-Has anyone told you that your shaved head looks like a bowling ball?
-You've got a round head shape, my friend.
+Has someone told you that your shaved head looks like a bowling ball?
+Welcome to the round head shape club.

 Challenging Head Shapes for Bald Guys